Cubie87/Pandora/README.md

  - `list`: list all the guilds that the bot is part of
  - `bail`: leave a guild
  - `sleep`: shut down the bot
+This allows the bot to be removed from a server without the owner being part of said server.

 All audio played is cached in `./media/` as mp3 files and can be deleted occasionally.